 Violations of these rules or, indeed, any disruptive situation in which a person’s behavior or behavior generated on machines, accounts, or file space under that individual’s control, creates a disruption of service to our clients, may be met by suspending access and services to the responsible parties.
 Access and services may only be restored following a discussion with the Office for Information Technology (OIT) and, if appropriate, other officers of the College.

-When there is reason to believe that illegal activities or significant infractions of our rules have occurred or are continuing, with the permission of the appropriate senior officer of the College, OIT staff may monitor a suspected individual’s computer files and activities.
-When necessary, the College may invoke the assistance of a law enforcement agency.
 The Office for Information Technology will not judge whether any request from a law enforcement agency to investigate suspected illegal activities affords due process and is of appropriate jurisdiction; OIT defers such requests to the appropriate officers of the College, and provides information required by subpoenas from courts with proper jurisdiction.

 You may not attempt to gain access to computer systems (on or off campus) for which you have not been explicitly granted access.